yeisir/OBDII_Bluetooth_App/README.md

 # Note

-I hope you find this project useful!
-If you have any questions or feedback, feel free to open an issue or reach out. :)
+I hope this helps your project.
+If you have any questions, don't hesitate to contact me :)